mhl/mysociety-cvs/README.txt

 jslib - General purpose javascript functions rblib - General purpose Ruby functions locale - Translations into different human languages

-web-admin - General use web administration scripts (UNFINISHED - should really
-    be in ms/web-admin or as a module?)

 If you need any help, please email me francis@mysociety.org.